Site by Rabbithole

 What to expect

 This is a day-long performance event in a warehouse space where audiences are welcome to come and go as they please.
 There will be various performances throughout the day which will take place across the space, some of which will be durational.
 Audiences will be encouraged to move through the space as performances happen simultaneously in different locations.
-Lunch will be provided, with vegan and gluten free options.
 Audiences are strongly encouraged to wear warm clothing.

 Duration